UNICEFECAR/parenting-app-bebbo-CMS/docroot/modules/contrib/devel/README.md

 - https://gitlab.com/drupalspoons/devel is our workplace for code, MRs, and CI.
 See [DrupalSpoons](https://gitlab.com/drupalcontrib/webmasters/-/blob/master/README.md) for more info.
-- We push back to git.drupalcode.org in order to keep [Security Team](https://www.drupal.org/security) coverage and packages.drupal.org integration.
+- Drupalspoons auto-pushes back to git.drupalcode.org in order to keep [Security Team](https://www.drupal.org/security) coverage and packages.drupal.org integration.
 - Chat with us at [#devel](https://drupal.slack.com/archives/C012WAW1MH6) on Drupal Slack.

 #### Local Development
-1. Clone devel `git clone https://gitlab.com/drupalforks/devel.git`
+1. Clone devel `git clone https://gitlab.com/drupalforks/devel.git` (note - this is the shared fork, not the "spoon")
 1. `cd devel`
 1. Install the composer plugin from https://gitlab.com/drupalspoons/composer-plugin.
 Your source tree now looks like:
 ![Folder tree](/icons/folder.png)